rpm-software-management/libdnf/hawkey/doc/reference-py.rst

   control. ``hawkey.RuntimeException`` is generally used in this case.

-* ``hawkey.ValidationException`` is raised when a function call performs a preliminar check before proceeding with the main operation and this check fails.
+* ``hawkey.ValidationException`` is raised when a function call performs a preliminary check before proceeding with the main operation and this check fails.

 The class hierarchy for Hawkey exceptions is::